Someone’s trusted hero

 It is an unfortunate reality that we will all eventually pass away.
 When this happens, we must think about how our friends and family will be able to access the assets we leave behind.
 When it comes to our digital accounts, it is sometimes hard to figure out how to access the information on our accounts and even how to close them properly.
 This is where a Myend Legacy Contact can come in handy.

-Here at Myend, we want to help make you aware of what the task of becoming a Legacy Contact entails.
+Here at Myend, we want to help make you aware of what the task of becoming a such an important contact entails.

 How it works